abdulghaffaransari/Image-Caption-Generator-Final-Year-Projects/README.md

 ## Inference:

-You can perform inference on both images from the COCO dataset and external images.
+You can make inferences on both images from the COCO dataset and external images.
 The model generates captions for input images using the trained model.

 ## Credits:

-- This project is inspired by the work of various researchers in the field of image captioning.
+- The work of various researchers in the field of image captioning inspires this project.
-- The COCO dataset is provided by the COCO Consortium.
+- The COCO Consortium provides the COCO dataset.

-Feel free to modify and customize this README file according to your project's specific details and requirements.
 ---